Assata Shakur: Allegations and manhunt

-Beginning in 1971, Shakur was allegedly involved in several incidents of assault and robbery, in which she was charged or identified as wanted for questioning, including attacks on New York City police and bank robberies in the area.

 On April 6, 1971, Shakur was shot in the stomach during a struggle with a guest at the Statler Hilton Hotel in Midtown Manhattan.
 According to police, Shakur knocked on the door of a guest's room, asked "Is there a party going on here?", then displayed a revolver and demanded money.
 In 1987, Shakur confirmed to a journalist that there was a drug connection in this incident but refused to elaborate.

-She was booked on charges of attempted robbery, felonious assault, reckless endangerment, and possession of a deadly weapon, then released on bail.
+She was booked on charges of attempted robbery, assault, reckless endangerment, and possession of a deadly weapon, then released on bail.
 Shakur is alleged to have said that she was glad that she had been shot; afterward, she was no longer afraid to be shot again.

 Following an August 23, 1971, bank robbery in Queens, Shakur was sought for questioning.
 A photograph of a woman (who was later alleged to be Shakur) wearing thick-rimmed black glasses, with a high hairdo pulled tightly over her head, and pointing a gun, was widely displayed in banks.
 The New York Clearing House Association paid for full-page ads displaying material about Shakur.
 In 1987, when asked in Cuba about police allegations that the BLA gained funds by conducting bank robberies and theft, Shakur responded, "There were expropriations, there were bank robberies."

 On December 21, 1971, Shakur was named by the New York City Police Department as one of four suspects in a hand grenade attack that destroyed a police car and injured two officers in Maspeth, Queens.
-When a witness identified Shakur and Andrew Jackson from Federal Bureau of Investigation (FBI) photographs, a 13-state alarm was issued three days after the attack.
+When a witness identified Shakur and Andrew Jackson from FBI photographs, a 13-state alarm was issued three days after the attack.
 Law enforcement officials in Atlanta, Georgia, said that Shakur and Jackson had lived together in Atlanta for several months in the summer of 1971.